-Let’s face it: Babies get the good stuff.
-And why shouldn’t they?
-Those chubby little cherubs have sensitive skin and need extra moisturizing and god forbid there be any chemicals in there!
-The thing is, a lot of adults could benefit from using baby products; far too many adult products are full of unpronounceable ingredients and chemicals, and are harsh on your clothes, skin, and more.
+Why should babies get all the good stuff?
+Sure, those chubby little cherubs have sensitive skin and need extra moisturizing (and god forbid there be any chemicals in there), but we moms are sensitive too!
+And actually, a lot of adults could benefit from using baby products; far too many of our grown-up picks are too full of unpronounceable ingredients and chemicals anyway.
 So why don’t you treat your body as well as you treat your babies’?

 Mamas deserve care, too, and we shouldn’t only be wary of what’s in our skincare when we’re pregnant.
 But we get that seeing something labeled “baby” makes it seem like babies are the only people who can use it.
 But it just ain’t true.
 Spoiler alert: SPF is SPF, regardless of whether it’s on a tiny body or a big one.
 Same goes for the good-for-you ingredients in plenty of baby oils, nipple butters, baby bubblebaths, and more.
 Did you know there are countless uses for baby wipes and baby powder?

 A balm for your soul — or at least your entire body.
 This stuff will heal what ails your baby’s head, toes, tush, you name it — and it’s perfect for Mom’s skin problems, too (including pesky eczema).
 Tubby Todd ointment is made of jojoba, beeswax, and honeysuckle and it’s so natural, it’s even cloth-diaper-safe.